Authorship and contributorship

 - Drafting the work or revising it critically for important intellectual content; AND

 - Final approval of the version to be published; AND

 - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-All of these conditions must be met.
-Each author should be able to identify which co-authors are responsible for specific other parts of the work.
+In addition to being accountable for the parts of the work they have done, an author should be able to identify which co-authors are responsible for specific other parts of the work.
 In addition, authors should have confidence in the integrity of the contributions of their co-authors.
-Any individuals listed as co-authors on a manuscript will receive email confirmation of the manuscript submission.
-It is the collective responsibility of the authors to determine that all people named as authors meet all four criteria.

-Participation solely in the acquisition of funding, the collection of data or general supervision of the research group does not justify authorship.
-We wish authors to assure us that all authors included on a paper fulfil the criteria of authorship.
-Conversely we also ask for assurance that there is no one else who fulfils the criteria that has been excluded as an author.
+Submitting authors should provide assurance that all authors included on a paper fulfil the criteria of authorship.
+We also ask for assurance that there is no one else who fulfils the criteria that has been excluded as an author.

-On submission of your article through our submission system you will be asked to provide a name, email address and institutional affiliation for all contributing authors.
+When you submit your article through our submission system you will be asked to provide a name, email address and institutional affiliation for all author contributors.
 In the final published article author names, institutions and addresses will be taken from these completed fields and not from the submitted Word document.

 Affiliations listed should be those where the work was carried out at the time the research/article was written.
 If institution details appear incorrectly these can be directly amended under ‘Actions’ by selecting the ‘Edit’ drop down next to each author.